changliu816/Rolling_shutter_correction/Readme.txt

      '' Zoom:1.0x
 	   ......
 	   {Sensor name= ...}''
-  - Put the gyroscope log file into folder:¡¡ data\shutter_correction_samples
+  - Put the gyroscope log file into folder:Â¡Â¡ data\shutter_correction_samples
   - Run "gyro_pre.m" and you can get two file - gyro.txt and td.txt
   - Put the gyro.txt into its parent folder:  data\